Line 46900 – Eligible educator school supply tax credit

 - printers

-- laptop, desktop and tablet computers, provided that none of these items are made available to the eligible educator by their employer for use outside of the classroom
+- laptop, desktop, and tablet computers, as long as none of these items were made available to you by your employer for use outside of the classroom

-The CRA may ask you later to provide a written certificate from your employer or a delegated official of the employer (such as the principal of the school or the manager of the child care facility) attesting to the eligibility of your expenses for the year.
+Alert: Info The CRA may ask you to provide a written certificate from your employer (or a delegated official, such as a school principal or child care facility manager) confirming your expenses were eligible.